pappymm/industrial-website/README.md

 ## Introduction

 This project is a React-based industrial website built using Vite for fast development and optimized builds.
-It is containerized using Docker for easy deployment.
-The app serves CMS content dynamically while integrating DevOps best practices for **deployment, version control, and CI/CD**.
+It is containerized using Docker for easy deployment while integrating DevOps best practices for **deployment, version control, and CI/CD**.

 ---